Should My Dog Sleep in My Bed?

 Should my dog sleep in my bed?

-Point: If your dog has musculoskeletal issues, like arthritis, climbing on the bed can be a real effort, and soft beds do not support aging joints well enough.
-Painful dogs may prefer comfortable padding over a solid surface that is low on the ground.
+If your dog has musculoskeletal issues, like arthritis, climbing on the bed can be a real effort, and soft beds do not support aging joints well enough.
+Dogs dealing with pain may prefer comfortable padding on a solid surface, low on the ground for easy access.
 Plus, older dogs may become incontinent.
-Weak, aged bladders leak when the dog lies down.
-Uh-oh…wet bed sheets!
+Weak, aged bladders leak when the dog lies down, which is not ideal for your bed sheets.

-Counterpoint: If your arthritic dog is small, you can pick him up and place him on the bed.
+That said, you can accommodate your dog’s difficulties.
+If your arthritic dog is small, you can pick him up and place him on the bed.
 If he is large, you may provide a ramp or steps to make climbing on the bed easier.
-Placing pee pads on the bed will keep the sheets dry, if your dog does not wiggle off of them.
+To keep the sheets dry, try placing pee pads on the bed.

-Point: Some people are specifically allergic to dogs.
-Prolonged close contact to dogs exposes them to pet dander and may result in respiratory symptoms.
-But even people who do not have pet allergies can suffer increased allergic symptoms when co-sleeping with their dog.
-When dogs are ouside, dust and pollen clings to their fur and can exacerbate human allergies.
+Allergies: Some people are allergic to dogs.
+Prolonged close contact with dogs exposes them to pet dander and may result in respiratory symptoms.
+But even people without pet allergies can suffer increased allergic symptoms when co-sleeping with their dog.
+When dogs are outside, dust and pollen clings to their fur and can exacerbate human allergies.
 They may leave that dander, pollen, and dust on the bed coverings, so the allergic effects linger long after a dog leaves the bedroom.

-Counterpoint: Wiping your dog with a damp towel before he comes inside is a good daily routine that will decrease the amount of outdoor pollen and dust he carries inside.
-Bathing your dog, using HEPA filters in your home, and frequently washing your bed linens will reduce your exposure to allergens, which may allow your dog to re-claim his spot on the bed.
+On the other hand, you can wipe your dog with a damp towel before he comes inside - a good daily routine that decreases the amount of outdoor pollen and dust he carries inside.
+You can also reduce your exposure to allergens by bathing your dog, using HEPA filters in your home, and frequently washing your bed linens.
+These routines may allow your dog to re-claim his spot on the bed.

-Point: Dogs carry certain intestinal parasites, fleas, and ticks that cause human illnesses.
+Parasites: Dogs carry certain intestinal parasites, fleas, and ticks that cause human illnesses.
 Sleeping with a dog increases human exposure to these parasites and vector-borne diseases.
-Very young, very old, and immune compromised people are particularly at risk of infection.
+Very young, very old, and immune-compromised people are particularly at risk of infection.

 Do I want to sleep with my dog?